bnbn123/react-calendar/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
 3. Run `npm run dev` to start the development server
-4. Run `npm test` to run the tests
+4. Run `npm test` to run the tests once
+   4.1 Run `npm test:watch` to run the tests in watch mode